Steve Harvey Bites Back Over Kris Jenner Causing Marital Problems And Cancellation Reports, “I’m Sick Of It!”

 According to AJC reports:

 “My wife came to me and said, ‘Do we have $400 million?'”
-Harvey told thhe press vis phone conference.
+Harvey told the press vis phone conference.
 “Nah.
 Not yet.”

 “I’m sick of it,” he said.
 “They act like I don’t have family.
 They act like my kids can’t read.
 They don’t care.
 They just go out to destroy people with no facts behind it.”

 Awwww poor Steve!
 Do y’all feel bad for him or nah?
-The report directly calls out The Naational Enquirer for reports about Harvey being “fired” from his own show and calling him a crook on one of their covers.
+The report directly calls out The National Enquirer for reports about Harvey being “fired” from his own show and calling him a crook on one of their covers.
 Harvey reportedly told the press that he knows he could fight the paper in court but is gun shy about spending a fortune on legal costs — however he is in favor of more stringent libel laws for public figures.

 Harvey also responds to the news that 11 NBC affiliates are planning to drop “Steve” for the 2019-2020 season for a new kelly Clarkson talk show.